aetheryx/software-design/docs/conventions.md

 If you are working on a feature with another team member, use a feature branch to collaborate, e.g. `feature/most-active-contributor-statistic`.
 Both you and the team member can merge your personal branches into this feature branch, and then collaborate on the feature branch, optionally committing to it directly.

 #### Assignment branches
 Whenever some scope of work has been completed, create a pull request from your personal branch (or your feature branch) to an assignment branch and request a review from all team members.
+In order to merge a pull request into an assignment branch, you need **at least one** review from a fellow team member, but for large features involving core aspects of the application, it is recommended to have more reviews.
 Never commit to an assignment branch directly.

 #### The main branch